Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 What is the public holiday pay rate under the Hospitality Award MA000009?

-250% (full-time and part-time) or 275% (casual) of the minimum hourly rate, under clause 29.2.
-The casual rate is all-inclusive — the 25% casual loading is built in.
-The 250% Award rate covers all hours worked on the public holiday.
+225% (full-time and part-time) or 250% (casual) of the minimum hourly rate, under clause 29.2.
+The casual rate is all-inclusive — the 25% casual loading is built into the 250%, not stacked on top of 225%.
+The 225% Award rate covers all hours worked on the public holiday.
 The NES s116 paid absence at base rate applies separately where a permanent employee is not required to work but would otherwise have worked ordinary hours — the two operate alternatively, not cumulatively.

-How do public holiday rates compare between Hospitality and Restaurant Awards?
+How do public holiday rates compare between the Hospitality and Restaurant Awards?

 Can a hospitality employee agree to be paid less for working a public holiday?